ioverho/nlp1-alignment/files/slides.md

 **Good**

-- Outperforms SFT and other non-RLHF techniques
+- Outperforms SFT and other non-PPO techniques
 - Learn human norms and values implicitly

 </div>